 All participants claimed knowing someone with a disability.
-Three participants reported having a relative with a disability that regularly uses assistive technology.
-The other five participants had either a friend or colleague with a disability, but the relationship was not close.
+Three participants reported having a relative with a disability that regularly uses an assistive technology.
+The other five participants had either a friend or colleague with a disability, but that this relationship was not close.